noah-nuebling/mac-mouse-fix-scripts/scripts/uploadstrings/translation_guide.md

 To submit your translations:

-1. Compress your `.xcloc` files by opening the `Compress Translations.app` which you will find next to the `.xcloc` files.
+1. Compress your `.xcloc` files by opening the `Compress xcloc files.app` which you will find next to the `.xcloc` files.
 2. Send the compressed translations to me via [email](https://redirect.macmousefix.com/?target=mailto-noah) or in a comment below.

 ## Credits